Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 ```
 pip install -r requirements.txt
 ```
+macOS and linux users:

-If you are using macOS or linux ensure you have llvm and libomp installed.
+ensure you have llvm and libomp installed.
 You can install it with homebrew/linuxbrew.
 ```
 brew install llvm
 brew install libomp
 ```

-**See if this is required for windows users**

-If using Windows see the following [guide](https://llvm.org/docs/GettingStartedVS.html) for installing llvm.

 If using an application like PyCharm, be sure to set the python interpreter to the virtual env you just created.